afrl-rq/OpenUxAS/lustre/README.md

 Type definitions shared across the services and the `uxas` note are grouped here.
 There are no nodes and no properties described here.

-There is one function of interest, which expresses a critical predicate over our messages: `ids_imply_equality`.
-This predicate checks that if two messages have the same ID, the two messages are identical.
-We prove that this predicate holds as a property expressed on all messages sent and received in the `uxas` node and rely on this predicate in the antecedent of both compositional properties for the `uxas` node.

 ### sequences_simple.lus ###

 Lustre does not have any notion of a sequence or an unbounded array.